levirogalla/backup-photos/README.md

 # Backup Photos

-A CLI tool for backing up photos from Apple Photos to external storage and managing them with Immich.
+A CLI tool for backing up photos and videos from Apple Photos to external storage and managing them with Immich.

 ## Prerequisites